slick/slick/src/sphinx/sql-to-slick.rst

 Slick
 ^^^^^^
 Outer joins are done using Slick's explicit join DSL.
 Be aware that in case of an outer join SQL changes the type of outer joined, non-nullable columns into nullable columns.
-Slick isn't aware of this, which is a known limitation at the moment.
-When Slick encounters a null for an originally non-nullable column when fetching outer join results, a ``Read NULL value for column`` SlickException is thrown.
-In order to avoid this, you need to tell Slick explicitly using the ``.?`` which columns can now be nullable, which are all originally non-nullable columns that were outer-joined.
-Slick currently supports ``.?`` only for individual columns, not tuples or rows.
-The Slick code generator generates ``.?`` methods for complete rows of the handled tables, which eases the situation a bit.
+In order to represent this in a clean way even in the presence of mapped types, Slick lifts the whole side of the join into an ``Option``.
+This goes a bit further than the SQL semantics because it allows you to distinguish a row which was not matched in the join from a row that was matched but already contained nothign but NULL values.

 .. includecode:: code/SqlToSlick.scala#slickQueryLeftJoin